Analysis of time-stepping methods for the monodomain model: Stability analysis

 For the 1D case, we use a spatial domain of length $\SI{100}{\centi\metre}$, discretized by equally spaced nodes $x_i = ih$, $h=100/N$ or its equivalent for the nondimensionalized MS model.
 We used a final time $T$ of $\SI{400}{\milli\second}$ for the BR model, $\SI{350}{\milli\second}$ for the MS model and $\SI{300}{\milli\second}$ for the TNNP model.
 The applied stimulation current is the $C^\infty$ function given by

 All computations for the 1D case were made with MATLAB.

-We also tested the stability of the BR model in the 2D case using an implementation of the methods written in Fortran90.
+We also tested the stability of the BR model in the 2D case using the code CHORAL \cite{Choral}.
 For the 2D simulations, we used a $1\si{\centi\metre}\times 1\si{\centi\metre}$ square domain discretized with 3432 grid points and a final time $T$ of $\SI{16}{\milli\second}$.
 The applied stimulation current in the 2D case is a $C^1$ function of $x$ and $t$ given by

 where $r = |\mathbf{x} - \mathbf{x_0}|/r_0$ with $\mathbf{x_0}$ the point at the center of a circular simulation zone and $r_0$, the radius of this zone.
 Similarly, $\tau = (t-t_0)/\tau_0$ sets a stimulation interval in time starting at $t=t_0$ with duration $\tau_0$.
 We set $t_0=5\si{\milli\second}$, $\tau_0=1.5\si{\milli\second}$ and $r_0=0.125\si{\centi\metre}$.